 Erin Hackathorn is the Obermann Center Director for Operations.
 She served as the Administrative Services Coordinator for the English Department for seven years.
 Erin is an active reader and vegetarian cook.
 A graduate of the University of Iowa, she lives in Oxford and enjoys spoiling her nephew.

-Jenna is the Obermann Center's new Communications Assistant.
-Previously she served as Deputy Managing Editor for The Iowa Review and as a writer for the UI College of Liberal Arts & Sciences.
-She lives on a blueberry farm in rural Oxford with her husband and two llamas.
+Jenna assists with Obermann's web presence and communications.
+Previously she served as Deputy Managing Editor of The Iowa Review and as a writer for the UI College of Liberal Arts & Sciences.
+She has an MFA in nonfiction writing and an MA in English literature, and she lives on a blueberry farm near Iowa City with her husband, daughter, and two llamas.

 Jennifer oversees the Center's communications and plays a major role in facilitating the programs, community engagement, and event planning.
 An accomplished writer, she is the author of three books, Dan Eldon: Safari as a Way of Life (Chronicle Books, 2011) being the most recent.
 She has curated several exhibits and co-directed two short documentaries.
 Jennifer is a lifelong student of yoga and teaches locally.